-When can students visit the Library?
+When can students visit the library?

 Before and after school and, with a hall pass, during study hall or lunch.
+Library hours are Monday - Friday, 7:30 a.m. - 3:30 p.m., including Late Arrival Wednesdays.

 Which library resources can my student access from home or in the building?